-- The order of cooking these ingredients is important.
+- The order in which these ingredients are cooked is important.
 Garlic is small in pieces and cooks much faster.
 We will be reusing the oil for refrying throughout making Nam Prik Pao.
-If there's any hint of burnt ingredient in the pan, a bitter taste will linger and spoils the chili paste.
+If there's any hint of burnt ingredient in the pan, a bitter taste will linger and spoil the chili paste.
 Use new oil and continue with the last ingredient you left off.

-- Garlic burns very easily, then turn bitter when frying.
+- Garlic burns very easily, then turns bitter when frying.
 When your garlic turns brown, quickly remove it from the oil.

 - You can skip frying the shrimp paste to reduce the smell and use it in the food processor instead.

 - Burn incense, candles, and diffusers and turn the vent and open windows to release some of the smell from the frying oil and seafood. (: